anagha-html/NASCA-Inventory-Management-System/README.md

 ## 👥 Author

-Developed as part of an Inventory Management System project (NASCA).
+Developed as part of a project for ICT ACADEMY of KERALA by Anagha V Nair, Ashna Anna Biju, Chaithanya M, Nrithika Dileepkumar and Shreelekshmi Pillai.

 ---